-To compute shareholder payouts, we rely on data from the Compustat Global's Daily Security file.
+To compute shareholder payouts, we rely on data from the Compustat Global's Daily Security file for all companies headquartered in each of the 28 EU countries.
 Monthly dividends paid by a firm (Dividends_t) are estimated by multiplying gross dividends per share (Compustat field DIV) with shares outstanding (Compustat field CSHOC) and summing over the firm's observations each year.
 This estimate includes both ordinary and special dividends.
 For repurchases, we follow Boudoukh et al. (2007), combining the total dollar amounts spent on stock repurchases and removing the effect of repurchases of preferred shares.4 To ensure the comparability of currency amounts, we use Compustat's exchange rates file to express all relevant nominal amounts (e.g., share price, dividends, repurchases, market capitalization, and investment variables) in Euros.
 Finally, all our computations are performed on each firm's "primary security" as identified by Compustat (e.g., excluding ADRs).

 Our empirical analysis focuses on EU public firms (firms headquartered in a current EU memberstate whose primary listing is on an exchange in the EU) for which we can obtain fundamentals and share price information over a given calendar year (i.e., 12 months of returns and an annual financial report) during the period 1992-2019.
-Thus, for any firm entering the public market (through an IPO) or exiting the public market (through a going-private transaction, bankruptcy, or other delisting), we exclude equity-capital flows in the calendar year of such entrance or exit event.5 Overall, our sample contains 67,745 firm-year observations covering 5,994 unique firms
+Thus, for any firm entering the public market (through an IPO) or exiting the public market (through a going-private transaction, bankruptcy, or other delisting), we exclude equity-capital flows in the calendar year of such entrance or exit event.5 Overall, our sample contains 68,787 firm-year observations covering 6,173 unique firms